Cover Letter

 • Contact details, as well as the date and company name, go in the header section.

-• An introduction of your professional background in relation to the company’s needs, and how you’ll be able to uniquely contribute to the company.
+• An introduction of your professional background in relation to the company’s needs, and how you’ll be able to uniquely contribute.

 • Explanations of relevant skills, achievements, and experiences in the main body.
 This should make it clear you’re a good fit skills-wise and personality-wise.